Lead and Copper Rule: Background

 Although lead is a known poison, the mechanical and chemical characteristics of the metal continue to keep lead as an important component in many products.
 In water supply, lead's durability and workability made it preferable for use as water pipes (as compared to, for example, iron pipes).
-Lead alloys (bronze, brass) are used for plumbing fittings, and lead solders were also preferred.
-While state and local governments began to prohibit installation of lead pipes early in the twentieth century, lead alloys continued to be used.
+Copper alloys (bronze: copper+tin, sometimes trace amounts of aluminum, phosphorus, or lead; brass: copper+zinc, and occasionally lead historically) are used for plumbing fittings, these alloys can sometimes be contaminated with lead, and lead solders were also preferred.
+While state and local governments began to prohibit installation of lead pipes early in the twentieth century, lead contaminated copper alloys continued to be used.
 Alternative pipe materials have been iron, copper, and later plastics.
 Although new lead pipes weren't installed later in the 20th century, some existing lead pipes remain in service in many cities.

 The U.S. Public Health Service published a non-enforceable standard for lead in 1925, consisting of a tolerance limit of 0.1 mg/L.

 Partially because of the continued use of lead pipes, some states regulated the corrosivity of treated water put into the distribution system.
 Waters which would deposit a protective coating on the pipes rather than dissolving the pipe were preferred.
 Corrosion indexes such as pH or Langelier Saturation Index are not necessarily representative of the lead corrosion potential in a particular water/pipe system, nor did they measure the amount of lead to which customers were exposed.

 In the second half of the twentieth century, concern was growing about what constituted a safe level of lead.
 The National Academy of Sciences conducted studies on the toxicity of lead (and other drinking water contaminants) as required by the SDWA.
 The academy's 1977 report suggested that the drinking water standard for lead in effect at that time may not be sufficiently protective of human health.

 The 1986 Safe Drinking Water Act amendments defined "lead-free" plumbing and prohibited the use of plumbing for public water supply that did not meet the new definition.
 The amendments also required the EPA to set standards limiting the concentration of lead in public water systems.
 The Reduction of Lead in Drinking Water Act, enacted in 2011, tightened the definition of "lead-free" plumbing fixtures and fittings.